WilliamOsman/os2025-badge/README.txt

 	* Try to make the resistor just barely not touch the metal side of the slot

 - Reset Message -
-	1) Press the button quickly 5 times to reset to the message to default 'SAUCE'
+	1) Press the button quickly 5 times and hold to reset to the message to default 'SAUCE'

 ______________ FIRMWARE FLASHING INSTRUCTIONS ______________